nodrogluap/tamor/config/README.md

 This is where ``workflow/scripts/download_resources.py`` puts those files.

 Tamor's default config has the input lists of paired tumor-normal samples (with minimal metadata, described below) in files called ``config/dna_samples.tsv`` and ``config/rna_samples.tsv``.
 These TSVs are the main config files that you will need to edit to run your own samples through the workflow.
+Config files are internally validated for completeness based on ``workflow/schemas/dna_sample_config.schema.yaml`` and ``workflow/schemas/rna_sample_config.schema.yaml``.

 ## config/dna_samples.tsv
-Has 8 columns to be specified:
+Has 8 columns to be specified with column names:

 ```
 subjectID<tab>
 tumorSampleID<tab>
-TrueOrFalseTumorHasPCRDuplicates<tab>
+trueOrFalseTumorHasPCRDuplicates<tab>
 germlineSampleID<tab>
-TrueOrFalseGermlineHasPCRDuplicates<tab>
+trueOrFalseGermlineHasPCRDuplicates<tab>
-TrueOrFalse_germline_contains_some_tumor<tab>
+trueOrFalseGermlineContainsSomeTumor<tab>
-OncoTreeCode<tab>
+oncoTreeCode<tab>
-ProjectID
+projectID
 ```

 The ``subjectID``, ``tumorSampleID`` and ``germlineSampleID`` must: